hongweiwang/NDNSummarizer/README.md

 Compile the Code
 ----------------

 The program contains three directories, "Checkin", "Checkout" and "Server".
 They contain the source code of checkin client, checkout client and server respectively.
-The server accept requests from checkin client and store the tagged document in its local repository.
+The server accepts requests from checkin client and stores the tagged document in its local repository.
 It also handles requests from checkout client and transmits the summarization.
 The three directories can be deployed on three different machines.

-To compile the code, go to each directory and type:
+To compile the code, go to each directory and run:
 ```
 make
 ```